Peruvians fill streets as lockdown ends despite infections

 “God always accompanies me,” said 73-year-old newspaper deliverer Segundina Lolo when asked if she feared the virus with infection rates in the country still high and scientists warning against ending three months of strict stay-at-home orders too soon.

 Peru has been hit hard by the coronavirus and is still reporting 400 new confirmed cases a day.
-Until recently it had been following international advice on dealing with the pandemic but the measures failed to prevent one of the world’s worst outbreaks.
+Until recently it had been following international advice on dealing with the pandemic but the measures didn’t stop one of the world’s worst outbreaks.

 The Andean country is also facing one of the worst econonic forecasts, with the World Bank projecting a 12% drop in GDP in 2020.
-The 106-day lockdown devastated Peru’s economy, causing thousands of businesses to go under and millions of people to lose their jobs.
-Many of the jobless and poor turned to selling goods in the street to survive despite the stay-at-home orders. an Estimated 70% of Peru’s work force is employed in the informal economy.
+The 106-day lockdown devastated Peru’s economy, causing thousands of businesses to go under and unemployment to soar.
+Many of the jobless and poor turned to selling goods in the street to survive despite the stay-at-home orders.
+An estimated 70% of Peru’s work force is employed in the informal economy.

 President Martin Vizcarra said the goal of easing the lockdown is to “reactivate the economy” and generate jobs.
 Shopping centers reopened a week ago.